 - Add File > Write to Worksheet function from the ribbon bar

 Note that macros can also contain cell references, which leave comments when Edit Mode is On.
 If the Edit Query button is not enabled when you select a commented cell, open the Task Pane to see the macros in your workbook — there is a cell reference in one of the macro functions.

 Macros are managed in the Task Pane.
-In the simplest case, a macro would consist of a query function plus a Write to Worksheet function.
+The simplest macro would consist of a query function plus a Write to Worksheet function.
 As you work with your data, a temporary worksheet, (ᴁ Step Results) highlighted in green, will appear with the interim results, so you can see the impact of your selections on a sample of the results.
 When you add a Write to Worksheet function, the temporary worksheet will disappear and the full results will be written to your worksheet.

 See the full list of macro functions available in the list on the right.